 The Bulletin is also available as a separate print subscription.
 Subscriptions are for the calendar year and include shipping.

 All prices are in US dollars.
 All orders must be prepaid.
 Payment is due by January 31 of the subscription year; there are no refunds for mid-year cancellations.

 Checks must be in US dollars drawn on a US bank and payable to Yale University.

 Institutional purchase orders are accepted.

-Contact us for wire transfer instructions.
+Contact us for instructions for payment by credit card or wire transfer.
 There is a US$35.00 fee for wire transfers in addition to the subscription fee.